joinpursuit/AC_4_Web/units/html/lessons/css_flexbox.md

 #### Flexbox Items Placement

-Right now, we can see our content is automattically attached to the top and left side of the page if the content doesn't fill the screen.
+Right now, we can see our content is automatically attached to the top and left side of the page if the content doesn't fill the screen.
 This is fine--but typically a user would expect to see content aligned with the _center_ of the page.
 Thankfully flexbox allows you to align the child items and also justify the content.
 There are **two** properties that define how the items appear on the page: `justify-content` and `align-items`.

 Let's first explore `justify-content`.
 You can think of `justify-content` as how your items are aligned along the **main axis**, or the horizontal axis, of your page.
 The different ways you can justify your items horizontally are as follows: